Cyrus-Hei/comfyui-prompt-bank/README.md

 - Pasting: Click on **clipboard icon** to paste into prompt (**WILL OVERWRITE CURRENT CONTENT**)
 - Searching: Search for preset/prompts by title or prompt content
   - In search mode clicking any preset/prompt will reset search and highlight the whole searched the preset

+### Why?
+Saving prompts within images while is quite visual, it is not that simple to manage and navigate when you got tons of images.
+Added that it requires a bunch of clicks to retrieve your prompts when your workflow is slightly more than basic.
+I have always wanted an easy and quick prompt manager where one can store prompts and also group them by character or something.
+So this is pretty much what I envisioned, have at it!

 ### Roadmap
 - [ ] Save settings